powervr-graphics/Native_SDK/README.md

 The examples provided in the SDK are fully commented, highly optimized C++ applications that cover a variety of rendering techniques.
 They are designed in a step-by-step tutorial style to gradually guide the most inexperienced graphics developers from a simple render of a single triangle to complex scenes that incorporate many objects, animations and shader effects.

 ## Setup ##
-The Getting Started guide in our SDK Browser provides step-by-step instructions to build and deploy the SDK example applications for the various support operating systems.
+The Getting Started guide of our SDK Browser provides step-by-step instructions to build and deploy the SDK example applications for the various support operating systems.
 You can find the SDK Browser here.

 ## Documentation ##
 Our documentation (architecture guides, performance recommendations & white papers) can be found on the Imagination website [here](http://community.imgtec.com/developers/powervr/documentation/).